 British education in the Netherlands?
-It’s actually a mixture of the best of both worlds, at the 100% English speaking Wittenborg University!
-Offering Bachelor programmes in areas such as economics, marketing, logistics and finance leading to Dutch degrees, accredited and recognized around the world, Wittenborg University also offers a most unique pathway in its Bachelor of Hospitality Management.
+It’s actually a mixture of the best of both worlds, at the 100% English speaking WUAS!
+Offering Bachelor programmes in areas such as economics, marketing, logistics and finance leading to Dutch degrees, accredited and recognized around the world, WUAS also offers a most unique pathway in its Bachelor of Hospitality Management.
 Students can either opt to stay in Holland to gain the Dutch degree or join the EuroBA and study in 3 different countries, including the UK for a semester, in order to receive a double degree (UK & NL) in International Hospitality Management.

 During the past 20 years, the Netherlands has developed a tradition of English taught higher education, with more than 2000 English-taught Bachelor and Master programmes across more than 60 higher education institutes.

 Wittenborg’s programmes are taught by an international mix of lecturers, representing more than 20 different countries, and include a large number of UK based lecturers, co-teaching on its jointly provided Master of Science degrees.

 The Bachelor programmes are accredited by both the Dutch and Flanders NVAO, and the German – Austrian – Swiss accreditation agency FIBAA.
 These are 240 credit Bachelor Honours degrees, that can be followed in the traditional 4 years, or the 3 year track, which most students choose.

 Wittenborg promotes the use of research literature and the writing of essays and papers from the outset, allowing individuals to excel whilst also working in groups.
 The institute combines this British approach to its education with the more exam-based style common to European higher education institutions.

 The same approach is used in its MBA programme that has recently been accredited by FIBAA.
 The MBA is fully taught in English and lasts 1 year with an additional 3 to 6 months required to complete the final research project.